adradr/uniswap-delta-neutral-hedge-hft/backtesting/README.md

 3. Implementing stop-loss rules: To further control risk, the strategy could close the position and hedge it once the loss reaches a certain threshold.

 We hope these insights are helpful in refining our Uniswap V3 strategy.
 We recommend conducting additional backtests incorporating the strategies suggested above for further optimization.

+### Notes:
+- Range percentages are meant to be doubles, as they indicate what percentage from current price we are positioning our upper and lower range.

 ### Latest version of the nalysis notebook can be found here:
 - [HTML](uniswap_fee_and_divergence_results_analysis.html)